 Nb: See resources on right hand side and at the bottom of this page.

-Nuvaxovid, the Novavax COVID-19 vaccine, has been approved to be used as a primary vaccination course for people aged 18 and older in Aotearoa.
-(Pfizer continues to be the preferred vaccine.)
+Nuvaxovid, the Novavax COVID-19 vaccine, has been approved to be used as a primary vaccination course and a first or second booster for people aged 18 and older in Aotearoa.
+Use as a second booster is limited by the criteria for second boosters.
+Pfizer continues to be the preferred vaccine.

-Nuvaxovid is a protein-based COVID-19 vaccine (the first available in NZ), which can be used as a primary course with 2 doses, 3 weeks apart.
+Nuvaxovid is a protein-based COVID-19 vaccine (the first available in NZ), which can be used as a primary course with 2 doses, given at least 3 weeks apart, ideally 8 weeks apart.
 If used with another COVID-19 vaccine, at least 4 weeks (28 days) interval is recommended.

 Use as a booster